bareos/bareos/README.md

 * Added missing methods to Python FD class should now have all methods and structures that C plugin has.
 * Fixed most important high level coding problems found by Coverity scans.
 * Disable a client (analog to disable job but then for all jobs of a certain client.)
+* Disable a schedule (analog to disable job but then for all jobs triggered by that schedule.)
 * Cleanup of more global variables.
 * Make scripting more robust for getting the database engine used.
+* Debian packaging got major overhaul.
+  * dbconfig used for database configuration on debian based distributions.
+  * dh_installinit used for init scripts on debian based distributions.
+  * The LICENSE text is more inline with what debian requires for the debian packaging.
+* Bug fixes to bugs found by Coverity scans.
+* Added prototype of CRL (Certificate Revocation List) reload logic for openssl.
+* Limit storage list to autochangers automatically when a command makes sense only on autochangers.
+* Exclude Dir containting extended to allow multiple settings.
+* Added elapsed time printing in restore jobs.
+* Some tools are installed into bindir instead of sbindir now.
+* Traymonitor now shows a red icon when there are connection or authentication problems with a server.
+* CentOS 7 and RHEL7 support added to build system.
+* Fixed several problems with copy and migration jobs to make them work better.
+  * Do not cancel the copy/migration job on certain events.
+  * When you configure your Copy and Migration Jobs now without a dummy client/fileset you get the following:
+    * Jobs now show the actual client of the original job.
+    * Jobs now show the actual level of the the original job.
+    * Jobs now show the actual fileset of the original job.
+  * The jobs data spooling setting is now only used when its not enabled already.
+    * In the old situation the disabling of data spooling in the Job would disable a command line override to enable spooling.
+  * The printing of Client and FileSet and Level is restored now they are set with sensible info.
+  * Disabled checking client concurrency for Copy and Migration Jobs.
+    * As the client is not contacted anyway we are now only limited by the storage concurrency.
+  * Allow to read from file type devices multiple times
+    * A read volume on a file type device can now be reserved by multiple jobs and when the jobs use the same volume they can execute at the same time when the right concurrency is met on the other resources.
+* Added a prototype of a CEPHFS storage backend.
+* Added support for dynamic loading of storage backends in the storage daemon.
+  * File storage is always loaded.
+  * Tape/GFAPI/RADOS/... can be loaded dynamically (simular to what we alread had for database backends.)
+* All shared code between the different storage programs (bareos-sd, btape, ...) is now in a new shared library.
+* VTAPE is removed from the code base (Use MHVTL).
+* Initial support for TAPEALERT is added.
+* Storage daemon statistics gathering.
+* Some preliminary work for allowing to have audit events.
+* Use a special backend dir to store both catalog and storage backends.
+* Support for NotToBackup Registry Key on windows.
+* On the packaging side we now store the bareos libs in a subdir. (e.g. /usr/lib/bareos, /usr/lib64/bareos)

 Release 14.1.x
 ==============